 Go for a lifted look by adding a little 45-degree flick at the end of your lash line.
 If a cat eye is slightly too dramatic for you, use a smudge brush to lightly blend out a thin line.
 This will add the perfect amount of definition to your upper and lower lash lines.

-Applying eyeliner to hooded eyes can get tricky, due to the way your upper lid droops over your crease.
+Have you ever heard of tightlining?
+This is the technique of lining your upper waterline—meaning the area inside the lash line.
+This lifts hooded eyes and makes them look bigger and more defined.
+When applying liner as close to your lash line as possible, you’ll also make your lashes appear fuller.Applying eyeliner to hooded eyes can get tricky, due to the way your upper lid droops over your crease.
 Firstly, make sure to keep your eyes open when you line them, as this will avoid any smudging or transferring.
 This is extremely key when trying to create a thick, bold wing, which is the best liner style for hooded eyes.
 Trace your bottom lash line closely, beginning around the middle of the eye, for upside-down definition that looks positively radiant!

 Phew—that was a lot to cover!
 Understanding your eye shape can open up a world of possibilities when it comes to makeup application.
 Whether you have hooded eyes, round eyes, or anything in between, there’s a flattering technique for everyone.
-Next, let us fill you in on How to Find Your Perfection Foundation Shade
+Next, let us fill you in on How to Find Your Perfection Foundation Shade.